Travel to Laos: Here you will find Asia's most beautiful city is written by Camilla Kornerup.

 6: Kota Kinabalu on Borneo in Malaysia

-Get numbers 1-5 immediately by signing up for the newsletter, and look in the welcome email:
+Get numbers 1-5 instantly by sign up for the newsletter, and look in the welcome email

 […] Located in the quiet corner of Southeast Asia, Laos welcomes visitors to a world of scenic treasures, cultural richness and a relaxed atmosphere.
 From enchanting temples to lush jungles, here's your complete guide to exploring Laos. […]